mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Site of Sites](https://www.siteofsites.co) - Explore the best in web design at Site of Sites.
+Find inspiration, trends, and insights to elevate your own projects.
+Submit your website for consideration and be part of our growing collection.

 - [Design Systems Database: Surf among top‑notch Design Systems](https://designsystems.surf/) - Best-in-class Design Systems with components and foundations references from top-tier tech companies and leading UI teams.

 - [Randoma11y](https://randoma11y.com) - Get random, accessible color combinations